• Skip to primary navigation

 The dazzling beauty of abalone has astounded many - what is it?
 Abalone is an edible sea snail belonging to the gastropod mollusk family.

-Its shell is a thing of beauty, known for its vibrant colors and intricate patterns.
+Its shell is a thing of beauty, known for its bright colors and detailed patterns.

 This marine creature can be found in oceans around the world, mostly in coastal areas.